 - (i) on a full-time contract where the employee has worked on a full-time basis throughout the period of casual employment; or - (ii) on a part-time contract where the employee has worked on a part-time basis throughout the period of casual employment.
-Such contract would generally be on the basis of the same number of hours as previously worked; however the hours must be capable of fitting within the existing shift and rostering arrangements.
-Other arrangements may be implemented by agreement between the employer and the employee. - (iii) The employer will consider the request in line with business requirements and may consent to or refuse the request, but shall not unreasonably withhold agreement to such a request. - (iv) Casual conversion will not apply where a casual has covered absences of permanent staff that are expected to return to work.
+Such contract would generally be on the basis of the same number of hours as previously worked; however, the hours must be capable of fitting within the existing shift and rostering arrangements.
+Other arrangements may be implemented by agreement between the employer and the employee. - (iii) The employer will consider the request in line with business requirements and may consent to or refuse the request, but shall not unreasonably withhold agreement to such a request. - (iv) Casual conversion will not apply where a casual has covered absences of permanent staff that are expected to return to work. - (v) Casual employees who have worked for 12 months will be offered the option to convert to full-time or part-time (permanent) employment by their employer, noting the employer will take into account certain eligibility requirements such as: - the employee hasn't worked a regular pattern of hours: - on an ongoing basis for at least the last 6 months - which they could continue working as a full-time or part-time employee without significant changes - the business has 'reasonable grounds' for not making an offer. - (vi) Reasonable grounds would include: - the employee's position will not exist - the employee's hours of work will significantly reduce - the employee's days or times of work will significantly change, and that cannot be accommodated within the employee's available days or times for work. - The offer would not comply with a recruitment or selection process required by or under a Commonwealth, State or Territory law - the employer would have to make a significant adjustment to the employee's work hours for them to be employed fulltime or part time.

-13. Termination of Employment
+14. Termination of Employment

-- Prior to reaching any decision to terminate the employment of an employee on grounds other than would justify summary dismissal, the employer will: - (a) inform the employee that the termination of their employment is being considered; - (b) advise the employee of the reasons for termination; and - (c) provide the employee with an opportunity to show cause why their employment should not be terminated.
+- 14.1 Prior to reaching any decision to terminate the employment of an employee on grounds other than would justify summary dismissal, the employer will: - (a) inform the employee that the termination of their employment is being considered; - (b) advise the employee of the reasons for termination; and - (c) provide the employee with an opportunity to show cause why their employment should not beterminated.